 Hygienic, clean mattresses and pillows

 Banish your guests’ hygiene and safety concerns come bedtime by protecting their mattresses and pillows with Protect-A-Bed protectors.
-These have an impermeable, hypoallergenic waterproof membrane that prevents liquids and bodily fluids from reaching the mattress or pillow, and keeps dust mites out too.
+These have an impermeable, hypoallergenic waterproof membrane that prevents liquids and bodily fluids from reaching the mattress or pillow.
+They also keep dust mites out too.
 And they are whisper-quiet so won’t distract from a good nights’ sleep.
-You can wash the protectors with the rest of your linen, and even sterilise them at 120 degrees Celsius if your guests need extra reassurance.
+You can wash the protectors with the rest of your linen, and even sterilise them at 120 degrees Celsius for extra reassurance.

-Be sure to mention in your online listings and marketing that your beds are protected for your guests’ peace of mind, and add a note in your welcome pack or on the pillow to ensure guests know they can rest easy.
+Be sure to mention in your online listings and marketing that your beds are protected for your guests’ peace of mind.
+You can also add a note in your welcome pack or on the pillow to ensure guests know they can rest easy.

-(And don’t forget to mention that it’s Protect-A-Bed protection, because as the world’s leading mattress protection brand, supplying most of South Africa’s reputable bedding stores, many consumers already have personal experience when it comes to trusting the Protect-A-Bed name.)
+(And don’t forget to mention that it’s Protect-A-Bed protectors!
+We are the world’s leading mattress protection brand, supplying most of South Africa’s reputable bedding stores.
+Many consumers already have personal experience when it comes to trusting the Protect-A-Bed® name.)

 Protect-A-Bed has a selection of EXCLUSIVE deals for the hospitality industry.